MaiA14/data-feed/README.md

 ## Design

-User should be logged in in order to see feed data
+The user should be logged into the system to view the data feed.

 ![Image](https://res.cloudinary.com/dtwqtpteb/image/upload/v1665940886/wg7sdygutef3ivwoixwo.png
 )

-That's mean that user is able to see one feed at time. <br>
+It means that the user can see only one feed at a time. <br>

 <b> User's table: </b> <br>
 user_id (Primary key) <br>